Adult Birding

 8:30am – 10:00am

-Meet our Senior Naturalist and expert birder, Frank Gallo, for bird walks around the Nature Center’s Grounds.
-We’ll be keeping track of the birds we see as we generate a database and new bird list for NCNC and Bristow.
-Bring binoculars!
+Meet Senior Naturalist Frank Gallo for bird walks on the beautiful grounds at the Nature Center Center.
+We’ll be keeping track of and learning about the birds we see as we generate a database and new bird lists for Bristow Sanctuary and NCNC.
+Binoculars are available if needed

 All walks are free of charge but we do ask that you register

-Register HereFall Early Morning Walks At Bristow Sanctuary with Frank Gallo
+Register HereSpring Early Morning Walks at Bristow Sanctuary

 8:30am – 10:00am